SatoryKono/bioactivity_data_acquisition/docs/cli/00-cli-overview.md

 ## 3. Configuration Loading and Precedence

 The single most important function of the CLI is to build the `PipelineConfig` object that will be passed to the pipeline.
 It does this by loading and merging settings from multiple sources in a strict order of precedence.
-This entire process is managed by the `load_config` function found in `[ref: repo:src/bioetl/config/loader.py@refactoring_001]`.
+This entire process is managed by the `read_pipeline_config` function found in `[ref: repo:src/bioetl/config/loader.py@refactoring_001]`.

 The order of precedence is as follows (where 4 has the highest precedence and overrides all others):